Various Practices That Can Trigger A Medicaid Fraud Investigation For Healthcare Providers and Recipients

 - Receiving and using several Medicaid Cards.

-If you received a letter from the Bureau of Fraud Investigations, or a phone call from a detective regarding your benefits, I urge you read on.
+If you received a letter from the Bureau of Fraud Investigations or a phone call from a detective regarding receiving benefits, I urge you to read on.

-In a nutshell, to be eligible for Medicaid in the city, you and all your family members who receive the benefits must live in one of the boroughs.
-Many recipients apply for benefits after they move out of the city to places such as Long Island and New Jersey, automatically disqualifying them from receiving Medicaid.
+To be eligible for Medicaid in the city, you and all your family members receiving benefits must live in one of the boroughs.
+Many recipients apply for benefits after moving out of the city to places such as Long Island and New Jersey, automatically disqualifying them from receiving Medicaid.

 The other eligibility criterion is income.
-You must disclose all types of income, earned (from your job), unearned (such as rental income, alimony, child support, workers’ comp., etc), and all contributions (money others give you) from any source.
-Countless of individuals faced legal problems because they did not disclose their income.
+You must disclose all types of income, earned (from your job), unearned (such as rental income, alimony, child support, workers’ comp, etc.), and all contributions (money others give you) from any source.
+Countless individuals face legal problems because they do not disclose their income.

-In some cases and during various time periods, excessive resources would also disqualify one from receiving Medicaid, although in most cases there is no resource test.
+In some cases and during various periods, excessive resources would also disqualify you from receiving Medicaid, although there is no resource test in most cases.

-Most Medicaid and other public benefits recipients first learn that they are the targets of a NY State investigation when they receive a letter from New York Human Resources Administration, Bureau of Fraud Investigations.
-The Bureau of Fraud Investigations (BFI) is located at 151 W. Broadway, New York and at 250 Church Street, New York.
-The BFI is staffed with dozens of fraud investigators and its primary job is to investigate public benefits fraud such as Medicaid, Food Stamps., etc.
+Most Medicaid and other public benefits recipients first learn that they are the targets of a NY State investigation when they receive a letter from the New York Human Resources Administration (HRA) Bureau of Fraud Investigations.
+The Bureau of Fraud Investigations (BFI) is located at 151 W. Broadway, NY, and 250 Church Street, NY.
+The BFI is staffed with dozens of fraud investigators, and its primary job is to investigate public benefits fraud such as Medicaid, Food Stamps, etc.

-Once your case is flagged, an investigator is assigned to it and at some point you will receive a letter from the Bureau of Fraud Investigations that looks like this.
+Once your case is flagged, an HRA investigator is assigned to it, and at some point, you will receive a letter from the Bureau of Fraud Investigations.

-Most BFI cases involve situations where clients haven’t reported their income in some way, didn’t reside in NY State, or both.
+Most BFI cases involve situations where clients haven’t reported their income somehow, didn’t reside in NY State, or both.

 What To Do If You Receive an Investigation Letter From The Bureau of Fraud Investigations

-By the time you are called for a so-called “interview” there are two possibilities: either the investigation is in the very beginning but the agency doesn’t really have any solid evidence, and they need your statements to make their case easier, or the investigation is essentially over and they need your statements to make the case waterproof.
-Either way, speaking with the investigators will never help you and will only make your problem more difficult to resolve.
+By the time you are called for an initial meeting, a so-called Medicaid fraud “interview,” there are two possibilities: either the investigation is in the very beginning stages, but the agency doesn’t have any solid evidence, and they need your statements to make their case easier, or the investigation is essentially over, and they need your statements to make the case waterproof.
+Either way, speaking with the investigators will never help you and will make your problem more difficult to resolve.

-If you go to the “interview” and voluntarily submit requested documentation you may be implicating yourself and confessing to having committed a crime and in the event your case is referred to the District Attorney’s Office for criminal prosecution or to the NYC Legal Department for civil litigation, any information your provide will be used against you.
+If you go to the “interview” and voluntarily submit requested documentation, you may be implicating yourself and confessing to committing Medicaid fraud, and in the event, your case is referred to the District Attorney’s Office for criminal prosecution or to the NYC Legal Department for civil litigation, any information you provide will be used against you.

-The bottom line is: speak to us as soon as you receive the letter.
-Do not contact the investigator under any circumstances, not by phone, not in person, not ever.
+Bottom line: Speak to us as soon as you receive the letter.
+Do not contact the investigator under any circumstances – not by phone, not in person.

 How Can My Medicaid Fraud Case Be Resolved?

-We always try to resolve Medicaid fraud investigations before they are referred to the NY DA’s Office.
-Each Medicaid fraud case boils down to money: how much did the government pay for your healthcare services?
-The more people receive Medicaid in a family and the longer they are on the program, the larger the claim will be.
+We always try to resolve Medicaid fraud investigations before they are referred to the NY District Attorney’s Office.
+Each Medicaid fraud case boils down to money – how much did the government pay for your healthcare services?
+The more people who receive Medicaid in a family, and the longer they are on the Medicaid program, the larger the claim.

-We always begin with verifying the numbers.
+We always begin by verifying the numbers.
 We need to make sure that the government’s claim is correct.
 If not, we will press the agency to adjust it.
-The best-case scenario is when you are allowed to pay voluntary restitution to the City and the investigation is terminated.
+The best-case scenario is when you are allowed to pay voluntary restitution to the City, and the investigation is terminated.

 What Is The Division of Claims And Collections?

-Some Medicaid cases are handled differently and they are investigated by another HRA branch, the NY Division of Claims and Collections, instead of the BFI.
+Some Medicaid cases are handled differently, and they are investigated by another HRA office, the NY Division of Claims and Collections, instead of the BFI.
 Usually, the Claims and Collections investigators will send you a letter asking for a certain amount of money to be repaid.
-These cases are not generally prosecuted but could result in a civil action where the HRA will sue you in civil court.
+These cases are not generally prosecuted but could result in civil lawsuits where the HRA will sue you in civil court.
 If you receive a letter like this, give us a call.

 Not necessarily.
-The vast majority of the cases we have handled were resolved administratively without criminal charged filed.
-Lately, however, there has been a significant shift in the HRA policy and we see more criminal prosecutions of individuals who received health benefits illegally.
-While a good lawyer should be able to help resolve your case administratively, there is always a potential that the case will be sent to the DA’s Office.
+The vast majority of the cases we have handled were resolved in administrative hearings without criminal charges filed.
+Lately, however, there has been a significant shift in HRA policy, and we see more criminal prosecutions of individuals who received health benefits illegally.
+While a good Medicaid fraud attorney should be able to help resolve your case administratively, there is always the potential that the case will be sent to the District Attorney’s Office.

-If the HRA decides to press charges, the case will be referred to the District Attorney’s Office and you will be charged with several felony charges including Grand Larceny, Medicaid Fraud, and other charges.
+If the HRA decides to pursue a criminal investigation and press charges, the case will be referred to the District Attorney’s Office, and you will be charged with several felony charges, including Grand Larceny and Medicaid Fraud, among others.

 We have helped countless individuals investigated for Medicaid Fraud.
-In many cases, our lawyers have been successful in preventing criminal charges to be filed in the first place!
+In many cases, our experienced Medicaid fraud attorney has successfully prevented criminal charges from being filed in the first place!
 If you or someone you know is targeted in a Medicaid fraud investigation in NY, do not be part of the statistics – call us today for a confidential consultation.

 Here are some of our representative cases in the area of Medicaid Fraud:

 - Represented several hundred clients investigated by the Bureau of Fraud Investigations for receiving Medicaid and Family Health Plus benefits to which they were not entitled.
-We have reached administrative settlement solutions in almost all of these cases, preventing criminal and civil charges.
+We have reached administrative settlement solutions in almost all of these cases, preventing criminal charges and civil lawsuits.

-- Represented Numerous Medicaid Recipients whose cases were referred to the District Attorney’s Office.
+- Represented numerous Medicaid recipients whose cases were referred to the DA’s Office.
 After meeting with prosecutors, we convinced them to send the cases back to the HRA for a civil resolution.

-Use our expertise to your benefit and call us today!
+Use our expertise to your benefit, and call us!
 Contact us today to talk to a New York Medicaid fraud criminal defense lawyer.

 Both providers and recipients of Medicaid funds can be accused of Medicaid fraud, with the risk of severe consequences.
-It is not uncommon to have two or more Medicaid Fraud Agents show up unannounced at your home or place of work and initiate an unpleasant interrogatory process.
-This is how most people find out that they are the subject of a Medicaid fraud investigation.
-Subjects of Medicaid fraud investigations frequently find themselves speaking with the investigator without an attorney and inadvertently incriminate themselves, even if they haven’t done anything wrong.
-Joseph Potashnik & Associates are a Medicaid fraud law firm that is on your side, every step of the way.
+It is not uncommon to have two or more Medicaid fraud agents show up unannounced at your home or place of work and initiate an unpleasant interrogatory process.
+This is how most people find out they are the subject of a Medicaid fraud investigation.
+Subjects of Medicaid fraud investigations frequently speak with a Medicaid fraud investigator without an attorney and inadvertently incriminate themselves, even if they haven’t done anything wrong.
+Norman Spencer & Associates is a Medicaid fraud law firm on your side every step of the way.